SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-08-vigilante-madness.md

 !["Joshua Zeitz: Texas law and the Fugitive Slave Act of 1850"]({{ site.baseurl }}/images/2021-09-08-vigilante-madness.jpg "Joshua Zeitz: Texas law and the Fugitive Slave Act of 1850")

-Required legal action on the say-so of a single random person, perverse financial incentives like bounties, turning people into objects of manipulation, compulsory state brutality, a violent history&hellip; it sure ticks all the boxes doesn't it?
+Required legal action on the say-so of a single random person, perverse financial incentives like bounties, turning people into objects to manipulate, compulsory participation in state brutality, a violent history&hellip; it sure ticks all the boxes doesn't it?

 One consequence: [Scott Aaronson](https://www.scottaaronson.com/), a prominent quantum complexity theorist formerly of MIT and now of UT Austin, said that it's difficult now to